Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Experiments

+Nine 10-second audio segments from the neutral-style test set of ZeroEGGS were used to generate animation in four different styles (\emph{happy}, \emph{angry}, \emph{old}, and \emph{public speaking}), yielding 36 segment-style combinations.
+Motion was visualised using the female avatar that was released together with the ZeroEGGS dataset.

-\textbf{Motion quality evaluation} We conducted the same type of preference test as in the first experiment, but for the three systems trained on the ZeroEGGS data.
-Here, 55 subjects remained after correcting for failed attention checks.
-Table \ref{tab:userstudy} shows the means.
-The best performer was Our, with ZE and Our-G statistically tied.
-The proposed model thus also outperforms ZeroEGGS in terms of preference $(p<0.05)$.
-The difference disappears when using guided diffusion to exaggerate style expression, but it is not surprising to find exaggerated motion less natural and less preferred.
+\paragraph{Motion preference evaluation} We conducted the same type of preference test as in the first experiment, with the same question and response alternatives, but for the three systems trained on the ZeroEGGS data.
+Additional information about the user study is provided in \Cref{tab:setup}, whilst \Cref{tab:userstudy} shows the results.
+The best performer was LDA, with ZE and LDA-G being statistically tied in terms of merit scores.
+In addition to SG earlier, the proposed model thus also outperforms ZeroEGGS in terms of preference $(p<0.001)$.
+That difference disappears when using guided diffusion to exaggerate style expression, but it is not surprising to find exaggerated motion less natural and less preferred.

-\textbf{Style-control evaluation} To measure the distinctiveness of stylistic expression, we conducted a final experiment, where we displayed the same motion, but instead of preference asked the question ``\textit{Which of the two clips looks most like \texttt{STYLE}}?'', where \texttt{STYLE} was one of the following: \{``the person is happy'', ``the person is angry'', ``an old person'', ``a person giving a speech to the public''\}.
-In this experiment, the clips were silent in order to prevent speech content from affecting the judgement of gesturing style.
-This time 47 subjects remained after correcting for failed attention checks.
-Mean scores are summarised in Table \ref{tab:userstudy}.
-ZE and Our-G received the highest style-matching scores and were statistically tied, ahead of Our ($p<0.001$).
-This confirms successful moderation of style strength with guided diffusion, which can equal ZeroEGGS in distinctiveness.
+\paragraph{Style-control evaluation} To measure the distinctiveness of stylistic expression, we conducted a another experiment, where we displayed the same motion clips as in the previous experiment, but instead of asking for user preference we asked ``\textit{Based on the \textbf{body movements alone} (disregarding the face), which of the two clips looks most like {\normalfont{\textbf{\texttt{STYLE}}}}}?'', where \textbf{\texttt{STYLE}} was one of the following: \{``\textbf{the person is happy}'', ``\textbf{the person is angry}'', ``\textbf{an old person}'', ``\textbf{a person giving a speech to the public}''\}, using bold font to highlight key parts of the instructions as shown.
+The five response alternatives were ``clearly the left one'', ``probably the left one'', ``I can not tell'', ``probably the right one'', and ``clearly the right one''.
+The instruction to disregard the facial expression was added since the ZeroEGGS avatar has a quite stern facial expression, which might contradict, e.g., the \textit{happy} gesturing style.